Speaking Spanish In Central America (Or How Not To Be A Typical Gringo)

 My immersion wasn’t total back then otherwise my Spanish would be way better now.
 But I still went for days or even weeks at a time without speaking much English.

-I read books in Spanish – kids’ books like Winnie the Pooh and Dr. Seuss are great, and Harry Potter too.
+I read books in Spanish – kids’ books like Winnie the Pooh, Dr. Seuss, and Harry Potter are great.
 I also watched TV, especially the news and the telenovelas.
 Betty La Fea helped me more than she’ll ever realize.